Introduction

 Reason behind architecture named as the “Shaniwar Wada”

 Similarly, Shaniwar Means Saturday.
 This tells us that the fort’s foundations were laid on a Saturday.
-The Complex’s foundations were reportedly set on the 10th of January, 1730, by Bajirao.
-After that he was went there for resident as Peshwa of the Maratha kingdom.
+Bajirao were set on the foundations of Complex reportedly on January 10, 1730 CE.
+After that he went there to reside as Peshwa of the Maratha kingdom.
 This day is believed to have been a Saturday.

 It took him approximately two years to complete the Shaniwar Wada.
-It is said that the opening ceremony was held on the 22nd of January, 1732.
-And surprisingly, it happens that the opening ceremony also happened on a Saturday.
+It is said that the opening ceremony was held on January 22, 1732.
+And surprisingly, it happened that the opening ceremony also happened on a Saturday.

 The Initial Design and Improvements